nezeadi/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## script 14-copy_html copy all html files in working directory to parent directory.
 Only copying files not in parent and files newer than the versions in the parent of the working directory

 ## script 100-lets_move to copy all files that begin with an uppercase letter to /tmp/u

+## script 101-clean_emacs deletes all files in the current working directory that end with the character ~

+## script 102-tree creates the directory welcome/to/school